stateful/vscode-marquee/docs/CoreWidgets.md

 ## Mailbox Widget

 The Mailbox widget is a communication channel between the extension developers and users of Marquee.
-You will find announcement as well as tipps and tricks around VSCode and Marquee.
+You will find announcement as well as tipps and tricks around VS Code and Marquee.

 <img src="https://marquee-seven.vercel.app/assets/widgets/mailbox.png" alt="Mailbox Widget" width="600" />